How to Survey Monument Standards in Texas

 Surveying and Setting Monuments

-The process of surveying and setting monuments involves several key steps that are critical to maintaining monument standards.
+The process of surveying and setting monuments involves several key steps that are critical to maintaining monument standards in Texas.
 Below are the key steps involved:

 1. Research and Analysis: Before conducting a survey, it is essential to conduct a thorough research and analysis of the property’s historical records, including previous surveys, deeds, and other relevant documents.
 This step helps to identify existing monuments, their condition, and their accuracy.

-2. Field Work: The next step involves conducting field work to physically identify and locate existing monuments.
+2. Field Work: The next step involves conducting fieldwork to physically identify and locate existing monuments.
 This may require using precise measuring instruments, such as GPS receivers or total stations, to measure distances and angles accurately.
-Surveyors may also use various techniques, such as triangulation or traversing, to establish the positions of monuments.
+Land surveyors may also use various techniques, such as triangulation or traversing, to establish the positions of monuments.

 3. Monument Setup: Once the positions of existing monuments have been established and verified, surveyors may need to set new monuments to replace those that are damaged or missing.
 These new monuments should be set at the same position and elevation as the original monument, to ensure continuity in the monument standard.